alexsantostx94/portfolio-alex-santos/src/pages/index.md

       - title: UX Design
         content: >-
           User Experience and User Interface design for projects of any size.
-I incorporate human computer interaction design principles into all of my designs.
+I incorporate Human-Computer Interaction design principles into all of my designs.
       - title: Application Development
         content: >-